7 Long Island Neighborhoods Made for Millennials

 True or false: millennials were meant for the city.
 In a word, false — and we’re seeing more and more young singles, couples, and families make the leap from urban and suburban, and love what life looks like on the other side.
-If you’re considering suburbia, be sure these Long Island towns are on your list.
+If you’re considering suburbia, be sure these Long Island towns in Nassau and Suffolk Counties are on your list.

 #1.
 Merrick

 Merrick is a great option for commuters — and people who want waterfront access, amazing restaurants, and lots to do.
+Merrick is one of the ideal commuter towns, offering a balance between suburban living and convenient commutes.
 From shows at the Merrick Theatre to the fishing pier and golf course at Norman J. Levy Park and Preserve there’s always something to do.
 Plus, you’ll find all of the retail hotspots right in town — including Trader Joe’s — and popular restaurants including Anchor Down, AcQua, and Salt, all right on the water.
+The town’s connection to the Long Island Rail Road makes it an excellent choice for those commuting to New York City.

 #2.
 Glen Cove

 This North Shore town — about an hour from the city — recently underwent a massive revitalization and now (especially the Garvies Point area) looks more like Long Island City than Long Island.
-With a ferry that’s rumored to start in 2022, a new farmers’ market, breweries, wine bars, coffee shops, bars, and a luxe movie theater, there’s tons to do without leaving town.
+Glen Cove’s proximity to the Long Island Sound offers scenic appeal and picturesque views.
+With a farmers’ market, breweries, wine bars, coffee shops, bars, and a luxe movie theater, there’s tons to do without leaving town.
 But if you do want to venture out?
 Glen Cove borders Sea Cliff and its popular bars, restaurants, and beaches.

 In addition to the new go-tos in Glen Cove, the area has opened countless new luxury condos, co-ops, and rentals, many right on the water.